1platform/onebe/docs/interfaces/Authentication_IPayload.IPayload.md

 [Authentication/IPayload](../modules/Authentication_IPayload.md).IPayload

-The payload that we store in a JWT Token.
+The payload that the application will store in a JWT Token.

 ## Indexable